hilbert/hilbert-docker-images/README.md

 ## Old testing procedure:

-1. `setup.sh`: Pull or build necessary starting images.
+1. `setup.sh`: Pull or build necessary starting images (`hilbert/*`).
-    Most of our images are currently available via a different tag in malex984/dockapp repository (https://registry.hub.docker.com/u/malex984/dockapp/).
+    Previously our images were available via a different tag in malex984/dockapp repository (https://registry.hub.docker.com/u/malex984/dockapp/).
-    Since some of them are quite big please do consider building them instead of pulling!
     Run (and change) `setup.sh` in order to pull the base image and build starting images.
     *We assume the host linux to run docker service.*
 2. We are experimenting with different customization approaches: